How To Build An Interactive and Innovative Workplace [Post Covid]

 Use Efficient Time Management Strategies

 As many businesses found out, having a wholly remote workforce didn’t result in disaster.
-In fact, in many cases, companies reported increased engagement and productivity from employees who used to be in-house staff members.
+Many companies reported increased engagement and productivity from employees who used to be in-house staff members.

 Consider offering long-term remote contracts to those employees who shone brightly during this forced work-at-home environment.